Details

 Solution type

-This case study is part of a project catalogue produced by ReUseHeat to provide inspiration on how to utilize waste heat from urban sources for heating and cooling purposes.
-The catalogue contains 25 existing or planned projects out of which 12 cases are Danish and 13 cases are from other European countries.
+This case study is part of a project catalogue produced by ReUseHeat to inspire how to utilize waste heat from urban sources for heating and cooling purposes.
+The catalogue contains 25 existing or planned projects, 12 of which are Danish and 13 from other European countries.

 Description

 Multiple heat recovery projects from sewage water exist in Germany.
-Wastewater flowing in the sewage pipelines contains an often unused heating potential, which can be harnessed using low-tech piping and heat pump solutions.
-Heating can accordingly be supplied to small-scale internal district heating systems and heat local housings, apartments and larger buildings.
+Wastewater flowing in the sewage pipelines often contains unused heating potential, which can be harnessed using low-tech piping and heat pump solutions.
+Heating can be supplied to small-scale internal district heating systems and heat local housings, apartments and larger buildings.

 Energy from sewage pipelines is typically extracted using electrically powered heat pumps.
-The sewage water typically has temperatures between 12 and 20 degrees Celcius which is raised to higher temperatures up to 70 degrees Celsius.
-The solutions are often combined with a natural gas boiler or CHP to ensure high security of supply and potentially produce electricity, which can be used directly in the heat pump.
+The sewage water typically has temperatures between 12 and 20 degrees Celcius, which is raised to temperatures up to 70 degrees Celsius.
+The solutions are often combined with a natural gas boiler or CHP to ensure high supply security and potentially produce electricity that can be used directly in the heat pump.
 Heat exchangers are either integrated into the bottom of the sewer or installed in the drain of a wastewater treatment plant.
 The solutions are accordingly particularly favourable near large sewers or wastewater treatment plants.
 In the following, two examples are presented.

 The pilot project at Hasteststraße, Hamburg

-Waste water produced by the households at Hasteststraße in Hamburg flows into the wastewater pipeline system with an unused potential of heat.
-The local water company, Hamburg Wasser and a construction association in Hamburg, EBV, realized a pilot project that harnesses this heating potential.
+Waste water produced by the households at Hasteststraße in Hamburg flows into the wastewater pipeline system, where it has an unused potential for heat.
+The local water company, Hamburg Wasser, and a construction association in Hamburg, EBV, realized a pilot project that harnesses this heating potential.
 Since 2009 and 2010, 215 residential units have been supplied with excess heating from the sewage system.

-A 100 m heat exchanger in the sewage pipeline extracts the warmth that is still in the wastewater.
-The extracted energy is utilized using four gas absorptions heat pumps supplying approximately 2000 MWh of energy annually.
+A 100 m heat exchanger in the sewage pipeline extracts the warmth still in the wastewater.
+The extracted energy is utilized using four gas absorption heat pumps, which supply approximately 2000 MWh of energy annually.
 The total system cost was € 700,000, and it reduces carbon emissions by 75% compared to the pre-existing system.

 Office building, Singen